CorkCork/NYPD-Motor-Vehicle-Collisions/README.md

 *****
 In this project, we will be doing the following:

 * Ingest some data from the [NYPD Motor Vehicle Collision Dataset](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
-We will use Socrata API to just select a limited number of rows.
+We will use Socrata Open Data API to just select a limited number of rows.
 * Clean the dataset to make it ready for analysis.
 * Make analysis and visualizations.
 * Explain our findings by using markdown as we go along.
 *****
 #### Dependencies
-In order to use make analysis, you need to ingest 3000000 rows from the [NYPD Motor Vehicle Collision Dataset](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-Crashes/h9gi-nx95) via Socrata API.
+In order to use make analysis, you need to ingest 3000000 rows from the [NYPD Motor Vehicle Collision Dataset](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-Crashes/h9gi-nx95) via Socrata Open Data API and its `limit` parameter.
 `pd.read_csv("https://data.cityofnewyork.us/resource/h9gi-nx95.csv?$limit=3000000")`
 *****
 #### Authors